 I'm wondering if I could address it in the meanwhile with some water hammer arresters?
 Can I just sweat them into some exposed copper lines I have?
 How many do I need to put in?
 Does one hot and one cold do it, or do I need to scatter them around?
 The house is plumbed with copper, but the way it's been done it's a hassle to get at the toilet plumbing.

 Some people have also suggested an expansion tank.
 Is that a solution?
+How do they work?

 Finally, I could also probably put in a couple of 5-foot air columns in the utility room.
 I realize they gradually fill with water, but maybe if I put a stop-cock on the bottom I could drain them from time to time?

 Thanks in advance - Any advice is appreciated.

 Cheers, Geoff Glave Vancouver, Canada